-Company has invested in BCP Great Lakes Fund LP (the "BCP Great Lakes Partnership"), which in turn has invested in BCP Great Lakes Holdings LP, a vehicle formed as a co-investment vehicle to facilitate the participation of certain co-investors to invest, directly or indirectly, in Great Lakes Funding LLC.
+We have invested in BCP Great Lakes Fund LP (the "BCP Great Lakes Partnership"), which in turn has invested in BCP Great Lakes Holdings LP, a vehicle formed as a co-investment vehicle to facilitate the participation of certain co-investors to invest, directly or indirectly, in Great Lakes Funding LLC.
 The investment strategy of BCP Great Lakes Funding, LLC is to underwrite and hold senior, secured unitranche loans made to middle-market companies.
-The Company does not pay any advisory fees in connection with its investment in the BCP Great Lakes Partnership.
+We do not pay any advisory fees in connection with our investment in the BCP Great Lakes Partnership.

-The fair value of the Company's investment in the BCP Great Lakes Partnership at March 31, 2019 was \$15.2 million.
+The fair value of our investment in the BCP Great Lakes Partnership at June 30, 2019 was \$17.7 million.
 Fair value has been determined utilizing the practical expedient pursuant to ASC 820-10.
-Pursuant to the terms of the BGP Great Lakes Fund LP Amended and Restated Exempted Limited Partnership Agreement (the "BCP Great Lakes Partnership Agreement"), the Company generally may not sell, exchange, assign, pledge or otherwise transfer its interest, in whole or in part, without the prior written consent of the General Partner which consent may be given or withheld in its sole and absolute discretion, and may be conditioned upon repayment of its share of indebtedness incurred by the Partnership.
+Pursuant to the terms of the BGP Great Lakes Fund LP Amended and Restated Exempted Limited Partnership Agreement (the "BCP Great Lakes Partnership Agreement"), we generally may not sell, exchange, assign, pledge or otherwise transfer its interest, in whole or in part, without the prior written consent of the General Partner which consent may be given or withheld in its sole and absolute discretion, and may be conditioned upon repayment of its share of indebtedness incurred by the BCP Great Lakes Partnership.

-In March 2019, the Company increased its aggregate commitment to the BCP Great Lakes Partnership to \$50 million, subject to certain limitations (including that the Company is not obligated to fund capital calls if such funding would cause the Company to be out of compliance with certain provisions of the Investment Company Act of 1940).
-As of March 31, 2019, the Company had a \$34.8 million unfunded commitment to the BCP Great Lakes Partnership, subject to the limitations noted above.
+In March 2019, we increased its aggregate commitment to the BCP Great Lakes Partnership to \$50 million, subject to certain limitations (including that we are not obligated to fund capital calls if such funding would cause us to be out of compliance with certain provisions of the Investment Company Act of 1940).
+As of June 30, 2019, we had a \$32.3 million unfunded commitment to the BCP Great Lakes Partnership, subject to the limitations noted above.

-On December 12, 2018, we and BCP entered into a letter agreement (the "Asset Purchase Letter Agreement") pursuant to which we and BCP each agreed to use commercially reasonable efforts to effect the sale by BCP (or its affiliates or advisory clients of its affiliates), in one or more transactions, of certain assets held by BCP (or its affiliates or advisory clients thereof) that, taken together, have an aggregate principal amount of approximately \$75 million, less \$25 million of aggregate amount of capital contributions made by us to The BCP Great Lakes Partnership.
-As of March 31, 2019, we had purchased or entered into agreements to purchase loans for an aggregate purchase price of approximately \$51.5 million.
+On December 12, 2018, we and BCP entered into a letter agreement (the "Asset Purchase Letter Agreement") pursuant to which we and BCP each agreed to use commercially reasonable efforts to effect the sale by BCP (or its affiliates or advisory clients of its affiliates), in one or more transactions, of certain assets held by BCP (or its affiliates or advisory clients thereof) that, taken together, have an aggregate principal amount of approximately \$75 million, less \$25 million of aggregate amount of capital contributions made by us to the BCP Great Lakes Partnership.
+In the second quarter of 2019 BCP's obligation was satisfied.